omar-sr88/gimme_back/README.md

 * Item registration , searching other users or creating recipient automatically as a guest, editing , returning the item, listing of open (users and friends) and returned items
 * Progress bar indicating time until defined return date
 * Creates simple message to recipient of item when item is created, lists all messages
+* Tests for navigation, user related actions, item creation and lending

 Next